MIC Remediation Prevention

 The early detection of MIC has proved to be significant in the treatment of MIC.
 Treatment can vary from mechanical cleaning, flushing, killing of the microbes on the interior wall of the pipe, chemical treatment of the water.
 If the MIC problem has reached a level where the pipe has been compromised, either by pin hole leaks, or significant thinning of the pipe wall, the pipes must be replaced.
 This can be expensive and disruptive to the building operations.
 Inspection’s done with a video bore scope at every 5 year cycle required by NFPA 25, is the best defense a building owner can take for progressively fighting the battle against MIC.

-Metro Safety and Fire test for MIC using a “Back-Pac” test kit.
+Metro Safety & Fire, Inc test for MIC using a “Back-Pac” test kit.
 This test kit will test for all MIC causing bacteria, and will essentially determine how significant the MIC problem is.
 We also provide 5 year internal inspection for all systems using two different methods.
 The first method is visually inspecting the pipe per NFPA 25, at several different locations in the system, and providing an analysis with picture documentation.
 The second method is using a video bore scope on systems where opening up the pipe can be difficult or disruptive to the customer.